 While culture may have originated with founders of an organization, it’s now the leaders of the company who carry on the culture.
 Leaders model the behavior and expectations that are important to an organization.
 They communicate and demonstrate the messages that reflect (and influence) workplace culture.

 What defines your company’s culture?
 It’s not just what you write on your website, posters, or strategy map.
 It’s how you treat employees.
 How you take care of customers.
 How you interact with vendors and partners.
+Whether you encourage transparent communication.
 It’s the things you do, not say, and it goes beyond your recruitment and marketing materials.

-You’ll need to start by envisioning the culture you want to create and then work toward making sure every aspect of your employee experience reflects that culture.
+How do you set out to create a culture?
+You’ll need to start by envisioning the beliefs and feelings you want to create and then work toward making sure every aspect of your employee experience reflects that culture.
+Consider both on-site and remote workers as you plan how to build company culture.
 What your people see, feel, and do will then be communicated out to your customers and the community.

 See how employee experience is more than just engagement.

-Many companies struggle with their corporate culture.
+Many companies struggle with how to improve company culture.
 Luckily, no culture is static.
 It morphs, improves, or suffers from inside and outside forces.
 To improve or change workplace culture, companies must be willing to take active steps to improve it, starting from the CEO to every leader and employee.

 Changing company culture is no small task.
 To improve your company culture, take the following steps: